ultraio/docs-blockchain/docs/blockchain/block-producers/infrastructure/block-producing-infrastructure.md

 Through the Load Balancer incoming API calls are routed to Layer 3 web firewalls.

-It is important to note that EOSIO software is not good at handling multiple connections.
+It is important to note that Antelope software is not good at handling multiple connections.
 That is why it's important to use API nodes on layers 1 and 2 to communicate with other Block Producers.
 You should also consider using a load balancer like a [HaProxy](http://www.haproxy.org/) to better handle the connection between your API nodes and other Block Producers.